dwrolvink/dcmdb-web/docs/theoretical_design.md

 to a car, and one car only. *(At least in the case of private insurances)*.
 In our lingo, a car insurance is thus a **linked-object**, it can only have one member: a certain car.
 It can have any number of properties though.

 Cost monthly is a basic value.
-We don't want to create a new object for every cost listed.
-Each object has values a name and handle value.
-Cost monthly would be a user defined value, or **UDV**.
-An object can have any kind of UDV's, even multiple of the same kind.
-(Though that would be a bit weird in this case, imagine a UDV called incidental_cost.)
-Since a UDV is a value, it can't have any properties.
+We don't want to create a new object for every cost listed, as this would muddy up our database pretty quickly.

+Any object has two built-in values: a "value" (the name) and a "handle".
+Cost monthly would then be an extra value: a user defined value, or **UDV**.

+An object can have any kind of UDV's, even multiple of the same kind. *(Though that would be a bit weird in this case, imagine a UDV called incidental_cost).* Since a UDV is just a value, it can't have any properties.
 A UDV can only have one member, though the UDV-type will list any object that has a UDV with its type as a member.
 So for a UDV type of "telephone_number", if you go to that type, you'll find all objects that have a phone number associated with them.